List of 2023 American television debuts

-These American television shows premiered or are scheduled to premiere in 2023.
-The premiere dates may change depending on a variety of factors.
+These American television shows premiered in 2023.

 Shows

 Television films and specials

 These television films and specials premiered or are scheduled to premiere in 2023.
 The premiere dates may be changed depending on a variety of factors.

 Miniseries

 This listing consists of shows classified as miniseries, limited series, or limited docuseries premiering in 2023.
 The premiere dates may change depending on a variety of factors.